cbrnr/python-intro-short/04-Functions/04-Functions.md

 str
 ```

-Note that both functions are called with one argument (the string `"Hello"` in this case).
+Notice that both functions are called with one argument (the string `"Hello"` in this case).
 However, we can also call some functions without any argument:

 ```python
 >>> print()

 ```

-No matter how many arguments a function takes, we need to supply the pair of parentheses in order to call the function.
+No matter how many arguments a function takes, we need to supply the *pair of parentheses* in order to call the function.

-Calling a function means that Python executes the lines of code belonging to the function.
-In the examples we've just shown, we don't know what lines of code get executed when we run the existing `print` or `type` functions.
-For all we care, this is not important as long as the functions do what they are supposed to do.
-This is what encapsulation actually means, a function encapsulates its code, and we can call a function without ever knowing what code it contains.
+Calling a function instructs Python to *run* all lines of code belonging to that function.
+In the examples we've just shown, we do not even know which lines of code get executed when we run the `print` or `type` functions.
+However, this is not important as long as the functions do what they are supposed to do.
+This is what encapsulation actually means: a function encapsulates its code, and we can call a function without ever knowing what code it contains.

 Defining functions
 ------------------
 We are not restricted to calling existing functions.
 In fact, we can create our own functions and they behave just like built-in functions.
-Here's how we define a function in Python conceptually (using pseudo-code):
+Here's how we define a function in Python using pseudo-code:

 ```
 def function_name(<arg1>, <arg2>, ...):